kurtlewis/Visualizer/README.md

 Take a look at the [Java Graphic2D library](https://docs.oracle.com/javase/7/docs/api/java/awt/Graphics2D.html) for easy instructions and how to draw different shapes for a visualization of your algorithm!

-The classes TestVisualization and Sort are intended to be examples of how to extend Visualizer.
+The classes TestVisualization and BubbleSort are intended to be examples of how to extend Visualizer.

 Once you've created your visualization and tested it, submit a pull request.
 Please document your code well, and make sure no artifacts are left from any IDE you might use.